CamioCam/examples/batch-import/README.md

 ### POST to `/box/content` example

-Below is a function that I use to test out the batch import API on a running Box.
-This function serves to take a video file you have locally and post it to the `/content` endpoint on a running Box that has batch-import enabled.
+In the `post_content.sh` script there is a function `post_batch_import` that handles the sending of a video file to the Box for segmentation and analysis.

 This will only work if you already have a camera registered under your account with the `"acquisition_mode": "batch"` option set in the config for that camera (see *Registering a Camera* section).

-This will post that video to the camera with the given `camera_id` and `local_camera_id`, the `camera_id` is generally `$user_id:$localcameraid:$localcameraid`
+That camera must then be attached to the Box that you are sending this video data to.

 ```bash
 # source the script